techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure Storage Account.md

 These four data services are all primitive, cloud-based storage services, and are often used together in the same application.

+*Azure Storage Account*

+A storage account is a container that groups a set of Azure Storage services together.

+Only data services from Azure Storage can be included in a storage account (Azure Blobs, Azure Files, Azure Queues, and Azure Tables).

+Combining data services into a single storage account enables you to manage them as a group.

+The settings you specify when you create the account, or any changes that you make after creation, apply to all services in the storage account.

+Deleting a storage account deletes all of the data stored inside it.

+A storage account is an **Azure resource** and is part of a **resource group**.

+*The following illustration shows an Azure subscription containing multiple resource groups, where each group contains one or more storage accounts.*

+Other Azure data services, such as Azure SQL and Azure Cosmos DB, are managed as independent Azure resources and can't be included in a storage account.
+The following illustration shows a typical arrangement: Blobs, Files, Queues, and Tables are contained within storage accounts, while other services aren't.

+Illustration of an Azure subscription showing some data services that cannot be placed in a storage account.

 ##  Resources

 [Learn Microsoft Create an Azure Storage Account](https://learn.microsoft.com/en-us/training/modules/create-azure-storage-account/)